joeraut/joeraut.github.io/content/posts/smooth-scrolling-text-on-character-lcds.md

 There was a slight complication I glossed over—the memory structure of custom characters differs to that of the font and canvas.
 The font and canvas use five bytes to represent each character, with each byte representing one 7-pixel column (the most significant bit is ignored).
-The custom character format, however, uses 8 bytes—each representing one row of the character (the 8<sup>*th*</sup> byte is ignored).
+The custom character format, however, uses 8 bytes—each representing one row of the character.
 To solve this issue, we define a function `transpose` which takes care of mapping the canvas format to the custom character format.

 ### Source code
 The Arduino sketch is available here: [SmoothScrollingText.ino](/files/posts/smooth-scrolling-text-on-character-lcds/SmoothScrollingText.ino).